Avian Flu & Antarctica

 Expedition teams continue to make sure that visitors aren’t an added vector for Avian Flu.
 Simple biosecurity measures include the thorough cleaning of your kit and boots both before and after landings, and a ban on sitting, kneeling or squatting on the ground.
 Your expedition team will cover this in detail when you’re aboard.

-In mid-December 2024, six landing sites were temporarily switched to zodiac cruising only.
-If, to manage any risk, any more sites close to landings, it's worth noting that Antarctica offers a breadth of extraordinary experiences: not just just zodiac cruising around icebergs, but kayaking with penguins, whale watching from your ship and walking or camping among beautiful scenery far from any wildlife with just the mountains and glaciers for company.
+During the 2024/25, seven landing sites have temporarily switched to zodiac cruising only.
+Should any location close to landings to manage risk, it's worth noting that Antarctica offers a breadth of extraordinary experiences: not just just zodiac cruising around icebergs, but kayaking with penguins, whale watching from your ship and walking or camping among beautiful scenery far from any wildlife with just the mountains and glaciers for company.

 Review: